AY2223S2-CS2103T-W10-1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list items.
-2. Contact nUS shows a list of items such as lectures.
+2.  coNtactUS shows a list of items such as lectures.
 3. User requests to edit a specific attribute module in the list.
-4. Contact nUS edits the specific attribute of the module.
+4.  coNtactUS edits the specific attribute of the module.

     Use case ends.